Submarine snorkel: History

 Until the advent of nuclear power, submarines were designed to operate on the surface most of the time and submerge only for evasion or for daylight attacks.
 Until the widespread use of radar after 1940, at night a submarine was safer on the surface than submerged, because sonar could detect boats underwater but was almost useless against a surface vessel.
 However, with continued radar improvement as the war progressed, submarines (notably, the German U-boats in the Battle of the Atlantic) were forced to spend more time underwater, running on electric motors that gave speeds of only a few knots and very limited range.

+The US Navy approved a simple snorkel-like idea of extending the engine air intakes up to within a foot of the periscope in May 1909, but nothing ever came of it.
+In June 1914, Lt JG R. S. Edwards proposed a periscope like breathing tube to feed the engines through the bilges while submerged at periscope depth, with the engine exhaust working against back-pressure.
+Again, this went no further than the proposal.

 An early submarine snorkel was designed by James Richardson, an Assistant Manager at Scotts Shipbuilding and Engineering Company, Greenock, Scotland as early as 1916, during World War I. Although the company received a British patent for the design, no further use was made of it—the British Admiralty did not accept it for use in the Royal Navy.

 In November 1926 Capt.
 Pericle Ferretti of the technical corps of the Italian Navy ran tests with a ventilation pipe installed on the submarine H 3.
 The tests were largely successful, and a similar system was designed for the Sirena class, but was eventually scrapped; subsequent snorkel systems were not based on Ferretti's design.